raspberrypilearning/getting-started-scratch/en/step_8.md

 Use the Paint editor to edit an existing costume.

-## Collapse for editing an existing costume - to create animation?
+<mark>Collapse needed for editing an existing costume to create animation?</mark>

 --- collapse ---
 ---